Cesium for Unreal 2.18.0

 Exception while generating include data for UnrealEditor: Platform Mac is not a valid platform to build.
 Check that the SDK is installed properly.

 It probably means Unreal doesn't like your Xcode version.
-Be sure that Xcode is installed and that you have followed the Xcode setup instructions.
+Be sure that a supported version of Xcode is installed.
+Supported Xcode versions are specified in /Users/Shared/Epic Games/UE_5.4/Engine/Config/Apple/Apple_SDK.json.

 If the project file generation succeeds, you should see a file named CesiumForUnrealSamples (Mac).xcworkspace in the same directory as your uproject.
 Double-click it to open Xcode.

 In Xcode, on the Product -> Scheme menu, choose devEditor.
-If you want to build a debug configuration, go to Product -> Scheme -> Edit Scheme... and then change the "Build Configuration" to "DebugGame".
+If you want to build a debug configuration, go to Product -> Scheme -> Edit Scheme -> Run, select the Info tab and then change the "Build Configuration" to "DebugGame".

 Build by choosing Product -> Build.
 Watch the progress in the "Report Navigator" which is the rightmost icon above the tree on the left.